Residential Eviction Notice Forms

 Federal Law

-The federal CARES Act applies to many residential properties and requires 30 days' notice even if state or local law allows a shorter period.
-It is not always clear and courts do not always agree on whether the CARES Act applies in a given situation.
+The federal CARES Act applies to many residential properties and requires 30 days' notice for nonpayment even if state or local law allows a shorter period.

 The Violence Against Women Act (VAWA) applies when the landlord participates in certain programs.
 VAWA when applicable requires additional documents to be served with the predicate eviction notice.